RandonneursUSA/rusa_api/README.md

 Client/RusaClient        - The main interface to the GDBM data Client/RusaResultsClient - Results needed a special case because they are so convoluted

-Form/RusaClubsForm   - Query form.
-Not really part of the API and not being used.
-Form/RusaMembersForm - Query form.
-Not really part of the API and not being used.
-Form/RusaRegionsForm - Query form.
-Not really part of the API and not being used.

 Plugin/rest/resource/RusaApiResource - Early attempt at defining a REST resource.
 Not yet ready for prime time.